ltiber/pwall/readme.md

 ![pwall icon](https://raw.githubusercontent.com/ltiber/pwall/master/res/pwall/pwall.png)

 pwall is modern style photo viewer and organizer.
-It shows the folders of your pictures main directory in the left pane and a photowall in the right.
+It shows the folders of your photos main directory in the left pane and a photowall in the right.
 The photowall is a scrolling panel of square thumbnails giving a preview of each photo.
 Loading and unloading of this scrolling panel is made dynamicaly, viewing page by viewing page like smartphones do.
-It also allows you to have basics management of photos (change dates, copy a group of photos to another directory, delete...)
+It also allows you to have basics management of photos (change dates, copy a group of photos to another directory, delete, share, get GPS data...).
+Clicking on a photo opens it in fullscreen mode.
+You can continue your navigation in this mode with left and right keys.
+I use it as an alternative to Shotwell.

 ![pwall screen](https://raw.githubusercontent.com/ltiber/pwall/master/res/pwall/pwallscreenshot.png)
 ![pwall folder functions](https://raw.githubusercontent.com/ltiber/pwall/master/res/pwall/pwalloption1.png)